 Developments in technology in recent years have led to a near reversal of the hiring culture that was once known in previous years, but that doesn’t mean that you should be intimidated by the process.
-While it’s difficult to really know what methods are going to work without trying them first, we’ve put together a list of four key trends, based on the reported trends of 2017, that could help you hire the best candidates for your organization in 2018.
+While it’s difficult to really know what methods are going to work without trying them first, we’ve put together a list of four key trends, that could help you hire the best candidates for your organization in 2019.

 Aiming for diversity of applicants

 There’s no way of knowing if a job listing has reached the best possible applicants, but getting it out to a wider array of candidates, both domestic and international, will increase the likelihood that it will.
 Plus, opening jobs to international applicants brings the potential for new perspectives, and, when there’s a candidate shortage in a particular field, recruits more and better candidates.